DiSSCo/dissco.github.io/PreDigCuration/PDChecklist.md

 	make decisions on the following steps if you want to outsource them or do them yourself.</p>
 	<p>If the imaging/transcription is outsourced with quality control (QC) conducted by the outsourcing
 	partner, we highly recommend you also should have an internal quality control procedure in place.</p>

+	<p>For a case study, download a pdf of an <a href="https://know.dissco.eu/handle/item/488">imaging</a> and <a href="https://know.dissco.eu/handle/item/487">data capture</a> tender written by Meise Botanic Garden for the outsourcing of the African and Belgian herbarium collections</p>

 	<h3>7.1 In house</h3>
 	<ul>